-Teachers are frequently called on to constrain or extend the domain, argument, or class of objects for which a mathematical statement is or remains valid while preserving the structure of the mathematical statement (e.g., extending the concept of absolute value to a modulus definition as the domain is extended from real to complex numbers; extending the object "triangle" from Euclidean to spherical geometry).
-They should be able to interpret certain mathematical conditions or constraints that are relevant to a mathematical activity and recognize when it is useful to relax or constrain mathematical conditions (e.g., recognizing that it is not true that any number raised to the oth power is equivalent to 1).
-They make mathematical generalizations by extending the domain to which a set of properties apply, thus identifying a larger set of instances to which the properties apply.
-With these capacities, teachers can create mathematical extensions to given problems and questions and can recognize the implications of a extending or constraining the domain, argument, or class or objects under consideration.
+Teachers engage in mathematical reasoning in the context of conjecturing and generalizing when they consider the effects of constraining or extending the domain, argument, or class of objects for which a mathematical statement is or remains valid while preserving the structure of the mathematical statement (e.g., extending the concept of absolute value to a modulus definition as the domain is extended from real to complex numbers; extending the object "triangle" from Euclidean to spherical geometry).
+They need to recognize when it is useful to relax or constrain mathematical conditions (e.g., recognizing that it is not true that any number raised to the oth power is equivalent to 1).
+They make mathematical generalizations by extending the domain within which a set of properties applies, thus identifying a larger set of instances to which the properties apply.
+The mathematical reasoning involved in constraining and extending enables teachers to create extensions to given problems and questions.